open-source-labs/Chronos/README.md

 const myURI = 'mongodb+srv://johndoe:johndoe@cluster0-abcdef.mongodb.net/';
 ```

 In order to start the entire application, you will need to start each microservice's server.
 To do so, within each microservice directory, install all dependencies using the `npm install` command followed by the `npm start` command.
-You will then be able to interact with the application (as though you are a user) on a barebones frontend, which is being served by all three servers and can be found at localhost:4545 (Books), localhost:5555 (Customers), and at localhost:7777 (Orders).
+You will then be able to interact with the application (as though you are a user) on a barebones frontend, which is being served by the Reverse Proxy server and can be found at localhost:3000.

 **To test the functionality of Chronos using this sample microservices architecture, you must install the [Chronos node module](https://www.npmjs.com/package/chronos-microservice-debugger3) within each microservice. _It is not pre-installed._ Installation instructions for both the Chronos node module and the Chronos desktop visualizer are below:**